ETCBC/SeeingTheWords/README.md

     pip install imagekitio
 ```
 ### Accessing Data
-The set of images are named Visio Divina Dataset (VVD).
+The set of images is named Visio Divina Dataset (VVD).
 There are multiple ways one can access the data.

 #### 1. Download the entire dataset.
-The dataset can be downloaded directly from the DANS SSH Data station  To make sure the sciprt runs correctly, you need to unzip the images and put them under the directory ./data/images/ folder.
+The dataset can be downloaded directly from the DANS SSH Data station  To make sure the script runs correctly, you need to unzip the images and put them under the directory ./data/images/ folder.

 #### 2. Browsing the dataset on the ImageKit online
 The images are hosted on ImageKit and can be viewed directly on ImageKit by following the [link](https://imagekit.io/public/share/seeingthewords/17368c1b7d6a64ee236504ab0640570889752289e8b62dea37c6af47760bbea9defe396aa562589a45decb498b7e19800eb928a6a5c41b02aa59ac87b2c6f2b3963916aa15fd66d9b5fe0e6f46a31916/media-library/L2RhdGE).